With more than 1.52 billion daily active users and more than 5 million advertisers, Facebook is the place to be for

 You can also set the ad to charge for clicks rather than views.

-Ad Manager and Power Editor make it easier to target specific Facebook users as well.
+Ad Manager makes it easier to target specific Facebook users as well.
 You can target custom audiences, including specific demographics (so your ads reach users who fit your buyer profiles) and user behaviors.

 These options are available for boosted posts as well, but they are harder to find.
 If you want to boost a post, you’ll need to dig deeper into the settings (and stay away from those default options!) to target custom audiences.

 So while it's fine to boost posts every once in a while, it might not always be the best option for advertising your small business on Facebook.